NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   constraint (rays corresponding to the same feature must intersect close to the mesh).
 Otherwise one can constrain the triangulated points to not move too far from their original values.
-- Several quality metrics are printed on output, and for each image with its optimized camera a textured mesh is created, for examination of any misalignments (if an input mesh is given).
+- Several quality metrics are printed on output, error reports are saved to disk, and for each image with its optimized camera a textured mesh with that image is created, for visual examination of any misalignments (if an input mesh is given).

 Input data conventions
 ^^^^^^^^^^^^^^^^^^^^^^